TwistedBatman/TopDownShooter/README.md

 #### CreditsScene
 It shows an animated text with credits.

+#### Game
-#### Game: The main scene where the user can play the game.
+The main scene where the user can play the game.
 The user can leave this scene either by pressing Escape (esc) and accessing a menu or if their character loses all its health therefore losing.
 ΒΙΝΤΕΟ

 #### DeathMenu